Benches are great ways to serve as a memorial. And there are many ways memorial benches can be used.

 It’s not to say plaques can’t be put on benches made of other materials, like steel rods.

-If your interest is more in wooden memorial benches or recycled plastic, the same plaque pocket strategy is used.
+If your preference is a wooden memorial bench or recycled plastic bench, the same plaque pocket strategy is used.
 In this instance, the pocket is routed out of the plank.

 The thing to keep in mind with this style of bench is the width of the plank.
 As the board will “hold" the plaque, the size of the plaque must be slightly smaller than the board.